 In November, the New Jersey Civil Service Commission (NJCSC) will begin administering the Law Enforcement Examination (LEE) to prospective candidates vying for civil service public safety positions throughout New Jersey.
-While the NJCSC refers to the examination as the LEE, the actual examination being administered is a three-factor, psychometric examination officially known as the Law Enforcement Assessment Battery (LEAB).
+While the NJCSC refers to the examination as the LEE, the actual examination being administered is a multi-factor, psychometric examination officially known as the Law Enforcement Aptitude Battery (LEAB).
 The examination is authored by a Pennsylvania-based company known as EB Jacobs.
 The company establishes a 3 hour and 20 minute time limit to complete the 246 items on the current LEAB.

 Part 1 – Written Abilities – Cognitive Section

 The first part of the examination involves 48 multiple-choice questions (A thru D responses) specifically designed to test the following 6 cognitive dimensions: reading comprehension; written & oral expression; inductive reasoning; deductive reasoning; information ordering; and problem sensitivity.
 There are 8 questions for each of the 6 cognitive dimensions spread randomly throughout the first part of the LEAB.
 Section 1 contains the type of questions candidates expect to see when sitting for a competitive law enforcement examination.
 Each question has only one correct answer.
 EB Jacobs recommends that 2 hours of the 3 hours and 20 minutes allotted be dedicated to this section.

 Part 2 – Work Styles Questionnaire – Personality Assessment